-Exams may be submitted to the DSC by e-mail attachment to firstname.lastname@example.org, faxed to (207) 780-4403, uploaded in the online Test Instructions Form or dropped off in person at 242 Luther Bonney Hall.
+Exams may be submitted to the DSC by e-mail attachment to firstname.lastname@example.org, faxed to (207) 780-4403, or dropped off in person at 242 Luther Bonney Hall.
 Faculty are asked to provide their exam to the DSC at least 24 hours in advance.
 A reminder is e-mailed to faculty the day before the scheduled exam.

 Return of Exams

 Exams can be returned via e-mail or may be picked up by faculty or their designee at 242 Luther Bonney Hall.
-Exams returned by e-mail are retained in a locked cabinet in the Director’s office until the end of the semester and are available for faculty to review at any time.
+Exams returned by e-mail are retained in a locked cabinet until the end of the semester and are available for faculty to review at any time.
 All exams are shredded at the conclusion of each semester.

-The DSC has 4 testing rooms located within the Disability Services Center.
-All 4 rooms are equipped with closed circuit cameras to monitor student behavior.
+The DSC has several testing rooms located within the Disability Services Center.
+For final exams, students also utilize classrooms as testing rooms.
+All of the rooms in the Disability Services Center are equipped with closed circuit cameras to monitor student behavior.
+For the classrooms used during finals, exams are proctored by a trained associate who remains in the room for the entirety of the exam.
 DSC does not listen to nor record students during exams.
 Three testing rooms are equipped with lab imaged computers complete with assistive technology software.
 All computers have wireless mice and keyboards which can be removed for an exam not requiring computer access.

 Exams are proctored by student employees who are under the direct supervision of the Administrative Specialist and the Accommodations Coordinator.
-Faculty of DSC Student Employees are notified of their employment at the beginning of each semester to avoid any unintended access to exams.
 Incidents of cheating are addressed by regular DSC Staff and recorded in an Academic Integrity Report which is forwarded to the faculty.
 The DSC does not file independent reports to the Student Conduct Office.